 Are you an Elon student interested in learning about research opportunities?
 Reach out!
-Students majoring in Biology, Biochemistry, Exercise Science, Nursing, or Biomedical Engineering with a strong background in cell and molecular biology are encouraged to join.
-Students with a genuine interest in the research we do should contact me at least a year in advance to discuss possibilities.
+Students majoring in Biology or Biochemistry with a strong interest in cell and molecular biology are encouraged to join.
+Students with a genuine interest in the research we do should contact me at least a semester or two in advance to discuss possibilities and ensure a spot.

 —